teuben/nemo/docs/examples/boom.md

    2. Initial Conditions from a distribution function that represents the potential

 2. In a static N-body potential.
-This would be useful to check the accuracy of an orbit compared to the analytical one
+This would be useful to check the accuracy of an orbit compared to the analytical one from the previous item.

 3. In a dynamical N-body simulation
-   1. stable model (e.g. plummer)
+   1. stable model (e.g. plummer) - again can be compared to 1. and 2.
    2. adiabatic changing model (e.g. larger softening)
    3. violent model (e.g. collapse simulation)